 Issues related to button texture: Many people state that they feel sick at the sight of buttons instead of fear.
 Studies have hypothesized that fear and disgust are tightly linked to each other.
 Therefore, when an individual starts to dislike a certain texture in buttons, they may eventually feel physically sick when handling them.
 This dread could further aggravate to include buttons with different textures.
 This dislike of buttons will certainly turn to fear.
 Many individuals with a pattern-linked fear of buttons appear to have a phobia of predominantly plastic buttons and not of metal buttons.

 Dirty buttons: Some people are scared of old buttons, as they might be unclean due to several years of lying around.
-This kind of fear is accompanied with mysophobia, which is commonly known as germ phobia.
+This kind of fear is accompanied by mysophobia, which is commonly known as germ phobia.
 They dislike old buttons because they may be contaminated with germs.
 A minor percentage of people who are afraid of old buttons could also be afraid of new buttons.